smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 **Mannheim Steamroller** is an American music ensemble (whose name is a riff on the {{% link mannheim-school-musical-innovations %}}Mannheim Roller{{% /link %}}){{% margin-note side %}}This is the sort of wordplay that Niles Crane might sneer towards Frasier, eliciting from the studio audience a laughter that comes entirely from the actor's delivery as opposed to understanding why any of those words form a joke.{{% /margin-note %}} originally formed by songwriter Chip Davis and pianist Jackson Berkey.
 You might already be familiar with Davis' prior work without even realizing it: In the 1970s he co-wrote the song "Convoy" by C.W.
 McCall, for which he won SESAC's "Country Music Writer of the Year" award in 1976.
 In fact, a surprising number of musicians on Mannheim Steamroller's 1984 Christmas album---aptly named _Christmas_---also played on _Black Bear Road_, the album that "Convoy" headlined.

 The first track on _Christmas_ is titled "Deck the Halls" and, as one might surmise, is yet another rendition of the well-known carol.
 It is an instrumental piece with prominent synthesizer, french horn, and strings.
 As best I can determine, the intention of the song is to reimagine the song---which, remember, is _centuries old_---by marrying classical music techniques with cutting-edge-at-the-time popular music production choices.
-The result is basically what you would expect: "Deck the Halls" on a bunch of 80s synthesizers.
+The result is basically what you would expect: "Deck the Halls" on a bunch of synthesizers.

 The song may have originally found its U.S. audience due to its many appearance on conservative talk radio.
 Rush Limbaugh {{% link rush-limbaugh-mannheim-steamroller %}}played Mannheim Steamroller's Christmas music during his show{{% /link %}}{{% margin-note side %}}And now he's dead.
-Really makes you think.{{% /margin-note %}} as sort of an annual tradition, which does sort of line up with the profile of those who seem to genuinely like it.
+Really makes you think.{{% /margin-note %}} as sort of an annual tradition, which does sort of line up with the age profile of those who seem to genuinely like it.
 (And to those who genuinely like it, I feel I must ask: Could you name another Mannheim Steamroller song aside from "Deck the Halls" that you remember hearing?
 And liking?) {{% margin-note %}}(If you answered "Carol of the Bells," are you _sure_ it's the Mannheim Steamroller recording, and not Trans-Siberian Orchestra?){{% /margin-note %}} While at the other end of the spectrum, now there are kids growing up who enjoy the whole {{% small-caps %}}_aesthetic_{{% /small-caps %}} of the 1980s and unironically listen to this song precisely because of its retro production.

 Instead of being thrown onto time's garbage heap along with the Dodge Rampage, Walter Mondale, and the Louisiana World's Fair, this song is somehow still being played.
 Every December, and sometimes even in late November, some grocery store or dentist office waiting room plays it.
 They'll play it again next year too, I'm sure of it.
 Against all odds, a synthesizer version of "Deck the Halls" has managed to permanently embed itself in our collective holiday consciousness.